peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Deprecated.
 Renamed to Sqrt.
  Renamed to Sqrt.
+* `EFloat Subtract​(int intValue)`<br>
+ Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
 * `EFloat Subtract​(EFloat otherValue)`<br>
  Subtracts an arbitrary-precision binary float from this instance and returns the result.